Phantas0s/garden/content/post/tweets-january-2021.md

 ## 2021-01-27

 A reminder: the DRY principle has never been about code duplication, but about duplication of knowledge.
-These are two different things.I've written about it a while ago if you want to know more.
+These are two different things.

+I've written about it a while ago if you want to know more.
 Even better: read The Pragmatic Programmer. https://thevaluable.dev/dry-principle-cost-benefit-example/

 ## 2021-01-28

 I find the concept of abstraction fascinating.
-We speak about it all the time as developers, yet I'm not sure we always understand it fully.I would define it like this: an abstraction is meant to hide useless details to bring out more useful ones in a precise context.
+We speak about it all the time as developers, yet I'm not sure we always understand it fully.

+I would define it like this: an abstraction is meant to hide useless details to bring out more useful ones in a precise context.

 ## 2021-01-29